BigAlzz/allm/README.md

-# Cline - AI Chat Interface
+# ALLM - AI Chat Interface

 A modern chat interface for interacting with local LM Studio models, built with React and Material-UI.